HarshavardhanNetha/py-qr-attendance/README.md

 Note: This repo may not contain all required files like JSON file which we use to interact with google spreadsheet in step 3.

+Feel free to reach me at linkedin.com/in/harsha-netha for any queries.

 ### References
 QR: https://note.nkmk.me/en/python-pillow-qrcode/
 open pyxl: https://www.youtube.com/watch?v=AOTCpZbC80Y